 - Break down the topic into several parts.
 Learn one by one.
-Visualise things.
+Visualize things.
 Draw diagrams to understand the concepts well.

 - Make notes from day one of your preparation.
 Don’t be lazy.
-Having self-made notes is one of the best asset in clearing your target exam.
+Having self-made notes is one of the best assets in clearing your target exam.

 It totally depends on you.
 What’s your capacity?
-How your brain works?
+How does your brain work?
 You just have to enjoy every hour that you are studying.
 It can’t be forced.
 What matters a lot is the quality study that you do and not the number of hours.

 Follow a JEE or NEET study material but don’t undermine the NCERTs.
 Solved examples and summary is of great help.

 Yes, coaching helps a lot when you begin your JEE or NEET preparation.